What is the need for coppers in our modern-day?

 - 2p – 247,600,020 coins!

-Even if the cost to mint each coin was only 1p, we’re still talking a whole lot of money.
+Even if the cost to mint each coin was the only 1p, we’re still talking a whole lot of money.
 If it cost 1p to make each coin (not an unreasonable estimate) then the cost last year alone was over £7M.
 And last year wasn’t even a big year for coin production.

 All that money for something that can’t actually buy anything.